Home / Use Cases / Audiences / Public-Facing Parents

 Questions from public-facing parents

-Typically their names, approximate ages, and the shared address.
+Typically names, approximate ages, and shared address.
 Some brokers also show the relationship type.
-For older teenagers, separate profiles may exist if they have any records like a driver's license.
-We scan for and remove all of these records as part of household coverage.
+Older teens may have separate profiles if they have driver's licenses or voter records.
+We scan for it and work to remove it across the data brokers, AI services, and public records that expose you.

 Yes.
-We only target data broker and people-search sites that publish personal contact information.
-Your professional website, LinkedIn, media appearances, and other career-related profiles are not affected.
-We separate your personal data (home address, phone, family) from your professional identity.
+We only target broker and people-search sites that publish personal contact info.
+Your professional website, LinkedIn, media appearances, and career profiles aren't touched.
+Personal data and professional identity stay separated.

-Family plans cover the primary subscriber plus additional household members under one subscription.
-Each member gets their own scan and removal process.
-For children, this includes removing their names from your "relatives" listings as well as any separate profiles that exist.
-Coverage continues with ongoing monitoring for the whole household.
+One subscription covers the primary plus additional household members.
+Each gets a scan and removal process.
+For kids, that includes pulling their names from "relatives" sections and removing any separate profiles.
+Monitoring continues for the whole household.

 See what's published about your household

-Start with a free scan to find out which broker sites have your family's information and how your children are listed.
+Start with a free scan to find out which places have your family's information and how your children are listed.